zhuf11/Arena/README.md

 3. Archers, Mages, and Enchanters have the lowest effective health - take 80 damage (~3 attacks)
 4. Ranged (3+ Range) attacks deal ~20% less damage than 2 Range attacks.
 Fighters typically die in 4 attacks, and fighters would have to take 1 turn to move before being in range to attack an Ranged enemy, meaning Ranged fighters get 5 attacks to deal the same damage that Fighters have 4 turns to do.

+Scaling:
+- Some heroes are better at the beginning of the game - Dara, for example, has abilities that scale with current Mana and her Mana is directly affected by how many teammates she has, she gets weaker as the battle goes on.
+- Other heroes improve as the game goes on - Kythra's passive ensures the longer she survives, the more powerful her abilities become.
+Other heroes like Nox have abilities that are empowered as enemies have lower life.
+Their early game is weaker compared to other heroes but they get more powerful later on.

 ### Future Potential Ideas:
 1. Implementing an AI for a true single-player mode using a utility system.